-Meet our Past Interns
+Meet Our Past Interns

 Our interns have brought curiosity, dedication, and fresh perspectives to the team, contributing to research, fossil discoveries, fieldwork success, and inspiring outreach that helps bring science to life.
 Their hard work and passion continue to make a lasting impact on our mission.